Jump to recipe · Print recipe

 - Place the wings in a large ziplock bag.
 Add the baking powder and salt.
 Shake the bag to coat the wings evenly.

 - Line the tray with foil.
 Spray the rack on the baking tray with oil.
-Place the wings skin side up on the rack.
+Place the wings skin side up on the rack (ok if snug, they shrink).
 Bake on the lower shelf in the oven for 30 minutes.

 - Then move the tray up to the higher shelf and turn the oven up to 425F / 220C.
 Bake for a further 40 to 50 minutes, rotating the tray halfway through.
 The wings do not need to be turned over.
 The wings are ready when they are dark golden brown and the skin is very crispy.